-We believe all children have a right to obtain an education in the setting most appropriate for their needs in which children can benefit.
+At the Gwa'sala-'Nakwaxda'xw School, we believe all children have a right to obtain an education in the setting most appropriate for their needs.
 All children have the right to access a culturally responsive education that encompasses their spiritual, physical, social, emotional, and cognitive development to prepare them adequately for their future options.
-Parents are encouraged to approach their child's teacher, the special education teachers, or the principal if they would like to discuss their child's education, especially pertaining to Individual Education Plans and assessments.
-The school and the parents are involved in the entire process of planning for the success of each child's education.
+Parents are encouraged to approach their child's teacher, the student services coordinator, or the principal if they would like to discuss their child's education, especially pertaining to Individual Education Plans and assessments.
+Both school and the family are involved in the entire process of planning for the success of each child's education.